angelog27/SteamProject/README.md

 Performance Monitoring — tracked engagement metrics, uptime, and data integrity throughout development

 Tech Stack : Python, Flask, HTML, CSS, JavaScript, Firebase, Steam Web API, Steam Open ID

+Project is getting a new frontend made as of now, so run instructions will update